-The Victoria and Albert Museum (V&A) today announced that it will be holding REVEAL, a free, week-long public festival (30th June – 7th July) celebrating the opening of the new V&A Exhibition Road Quarter.
+The Victoria and Albert Museum (V&A) announced today that it will be holding a free, week-long public festival, called REVEAL (30th June – 7th July) celebrating the opening of the new V&A Exhibition Road Quarter.

 The new Quarter, which was designed by the Stirling Prize-winning British architect Amanda Levete and her practice AL_A, will be the Museum’s largest architectural intervention in the last 100 years.

 This innovative and ambitious project will create beautiful new public areas and gallery spaces for London; transforming the experience of the V&A for visitors and revealing historic facades of the V&A’s existing Grade I buildings for the first time.

 REVEAL Festival will kick off with Friday Late (30th June); the first and original Friday Late programme in London, this special music and digitally-themed event will be held in partnership with global online music platform, Boiler Room.